ethan-young/seccyd-wj-subtests/manuscript/README.md

 Our primary analyses examined how indicators of harshness and unpredictability were associated with WJ overall and subtest performance.
-We ran one mixed model per indicator for a total of five primary analyses (two for harshness and three for unpredictability).
+We ran one mixed model per indicator for a total of five primary analyses (two for harshness and three for unpredictability).[\[WF1\]](#_msocom_1)

+ [\[WF1\]](#_msoanchor_1)Here we can add a note about whether or not we correct for multiple testing.
+We have yet to decide this.
+I’m not sure.
+If we don’t because we’re doing exploratory work and are not interpreting p-values as support for a ‘hypothesis’, it would be good to make this explicit for our readers.

 All analyses controlled for the main effects of maternal education, race/ethnicity, and sex assigned at birth.
 Across all models, there were